DustinYochim/odin-admin-dashboard/README.md

 ## Usage

 Feel free to use this template for your own projects.
 You can modify the HTML and CSS files to customize the design and layout to your liking.

-## Credits

-This Admin Dashboard template was created by Dustin Yochim.

-## License

-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute this template as you see fit.